Cam-B/MetaNet/README.md

 Decentralized Forums and Commenting

 ## Decentralized forums that work with the help of metadata.
-This approach provides decentralized and censorship resistant forums with already existing tools.
+MetaNet provides decentralized and censorship resistant forums with already existing tools.
 ALPHA

 ### Get started